r44j-vadeghar/50DaysOfCode/README.md

 ## Day 26
 > [C++ program to put positive and negative elements alternatively in sequence](https://github.com/RajVadeghar/100DaysOfCode/blob/main/Day-26/alternatePos%26Neg.cpp)<br />

+> Given an array of positive and negative numbers, arrange them in an alternate fashion such that every positive number is followed by negative and vice-versa.
+>>    Number of positive and negative numbers need not be equal.
+>>    If there are more positive numbers they appear at the end of the array.
+>>    If there are more negative numbers, they too appear in the end of the array.

 ```
 Example 1 :